K20055612/SEG-small-project/README.md

 *The above instructions should work in your version of the application.
 If there are deviations, declare those here in bold.
 Otherwise, remove this line.*

 ## Sources
-The packages used by this application are specified in `requirements.txt`
+The packages used by this application are specified in `requirements.txt`.

-*Declare are other sources here.*
+The code has borrowed ideas from the training materials.